AureClai/stream-pipes-rust/README.md

 If you use pipe-stream, please cite the paper (preprint forthcoming):

-> A. Clairais, *A Pipe-Stream Event-Based Mesoscopic LWR Model with Per-Lane
+> Clairais, A. (2026).
+A Pipe-Stream Event-Based Mesoscopic LWR Model with Per-Lane Resolution and Class-Restricted Lanes.
+Zenodo. https://doi.org/10.5281/zenodo.22957996
-> Resolution, Class-Restricted Lanes and Built-In Realism Verification*,
-> 2026.

 and, for the underlying single-stream model, [Stream](https://gitlab.cerema.fr/centre-est/mobilite/Stream/stream-python)